 Students begin developing skill sets necessary for problem-solving consultation and intervention development (e.g., observation, interview, record review, rating scales and other direct assessment techniques like curriculum-based measurement, systematic data collection, etc).
 The students initially shadow the more senior student (one who is enrolled in EPSY 5510) and observe the advanced student engage in psychological service delivery.
 EPSY 5210 students are given data collection assignments that require them to engage in various splinter skills as part of a case.
 Students are assigned data collection components of ongoing cases that the advanced EPSY 5510 student has ongoing and for which the 5510 student is the case manager.

 EPSY 5210 practicum students are expected to use those various splinter skills as a case manager and they conduct a total consultation and intervention case.
 The case may be a behavioral referral or an academic concern referral.
 Over the course of the EPSY 5210 experience the students are expected to demonstrate consultation and intervention skills that effectively address school-based referral concerns.
 Specifically, beginning level skills such as:

-- develop competencies in use of DSM-IV-TR and its match with IDEA
+- Develop competencies in use of DSM-5 and its match with IDEA

 Sufficient experience for internship